Latest Business Headlines

 The result of the Brexit referendum, in which the UK decided to leave the EU, potentially has very significant economic implications for the country, in particular the UK tax system.

-However, this is only the start, as the UK will not actually leave the EU until 31 October 2019, so whilst there is now a period of uncertainty for businesses, there is also time for the UK to start taking necessary action.
+However, this is only the start, as the UK left the EU on 31st January 2020, so whilst there is now a period of uncertainty for businesses, there is also time for the UK to start taking necessary action.

 We remain committed to partnering with our clients during this period of volatility and uncertainty, supporting them as the implications of the vote become clear and helping them work through any necessary changes